Connecting Bundles

 massdriver.yamlScroll near the bottom of the file where the

 connectionsblock is located.
-This is where you specify incoming required artifacts, known as "connections".Update the connection reference to match your organization:
+This is where you specify incoming required resources, known as "connections".Update the connection reference to match your organization:

 connections: